Can Aricept help brain injury patients improve their memory skills?

 Aricept increases the amount of acetylcholine in the brain, which improves functions such as attention, motivation, and memory.

-Although studies do not show huge objective improvements in brain injury patients using Aricept, many patients report subjective benefits.
+Although studies do not show significant objective improvements in brain injury patients using Aricept, many patients report subjective benefits.
 These benefits include greater clarity of mind and better social skills.

-We hope this article helps you make an informed decision about using Aricept for brain injury.
+We hope this article helped you understand Aricept for brain injury.
 Good luck!